levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md.md

 - All mailing list actions are logged, and exceptions are handled gracefully with detailed error output.

 ### 📝 Debug Logging & Error Handling
+- **Lead Generation Debug Log**: All lead generation actions, including extracted ACF questions and field values, are now logged to `lead-generation-debug.log` for full traceability.

 - Every submission (webinar or lead) is assigned a unique debug ID for tracking.
 - All major steps (person creation, ticket creation, mailing list update) are logged with timestamps and context.